dhamaker/accessibility-styleguide/ux-a11y-core.md

 When we are successful, our design benefits everyone: like yellow curb cuts.

 ## Who job is it?
 It’s everyone's.
 Product Managers, Analysts, Writers, Designers, Developers, Researchers, Customer Service.
-Accessibility touches every activity digital product development activity planning, analysis, architecture, design, writing, engineering, development, quality assurance, and support.
+And it is part of every activity in digital product development: planning, analysis, architecture, design, writing, engineering, development, quality assurance, and support.

 https://www.w3.org/community/wai-engage/wiki/Accessibility_Responsibility_Breakdown